adobe/helix-home/hackathons/10-bcn.md

 Put down the topic and the people that would like to discuss it:

 * Implement a customer project
-* Upgrade express-website to v7/breaking202205 (uncled)
+* Upgrade express-website to (uncled):
+  * v7/breaking202205
-* Upgrade express-website to latest boilerplate (uncled)
+  * latest boilerplate (uncled)
+  * 100 LH score - see https://github.com/adobe/express-website/pull/613 for tracking
 * Headless (@raducotescu)
 * Experimentation/Personalization and RUM
 * Sharing value with the customer(https://www.hlx.live/docs/slack) - "We only build what customers ask, we only make it a feature when it is used." (https://www.hlx.live/docs/slack)